 For those who are into heart-racing, cold sweat inducing, nail-biting thrills, there’s no shortage of things to do in Singapore that will get your heart rate soaring.
-Strap yourself in for a day of thrilling rides at Universal Studios Singapore, bungy jump in Sentosa or go hantu-hunting at a local cemetery.
+Strap yourself in for a day of thrilling rides at Universal Studios Singapore, bungy jump in Sentosa or go on a creepy tour at a local cemetery.

-Kids and big kids, summon up your courage and cross the causeway for the best things to do in Singapore (not for the faint-hearted)!
+Kids and big kids, summon up your courage and check out these 11 best things to do in Singapore (not for the faint-hearted)!

 If you ask us, bungy jumping should be on everyone’s bucket list!
 Global operator AJ Hackett runs a 50m bungy tower at Sentosa’s Siloso Beach, so you know you’re in good hands.
 You may feel like a bundle of nerves while waiting to throw yourself off the platform, but we guarantee you’ll love it while soaring your way down.